 - Strategic plan implementation often requires various levels of change that could include minor shifts like software implementation to major changes like mergers and acquisitions.
 These may often begin at the strategic level and become operationalized over time

 - It’s critical to understand that people are at the heart of change, and they may have their own perspectives and feelings surrounding change.
-By assessing change readiness and considering your key stakeholders (internal & external) before diving into a major change initiative, buy-in will be more likely.
+By assessing change readiness and conducting stakeholder engagement (internal & external) before diving into a major change initiative, buy-in will be more likely.

-- When done well, leaders undertaking organizational change consider both the people involved and processes (such as the Kotter Model or Prosci ADKAR) needed to effectively prepare, initiate and sustain change
+- When done well, leaders undertaking change management consider both the people involved and processes (such as the Kotter Model or Prosci ADKAR) needed to effectively prepare, initiate and sustain change

 If you focus on these six critical capacities for strategy implementation, your organization will be more likely to achieve your goals, have strong alignment up, down, and across your organization, and thus connecting multiple elements of your strategic plan to your core business operations.

 One way to gain the most impact while implementing your strategic plan and building your organizational capacity is to work with specialized strategic planning consultants and coaches to help guide you through the process, offering an extra layer of accountability and subject matter expertise in strategy, leadership, and implementation every step of the way.
 Alternatively, a senior leader may decide to lead the implementation and support capacity building with their team.

 The question we’d encourage you to ask yourself is: “How much is the success of this plan worth to us?
 And what is the cost of us not accomplishing the plan?”

 For many of our clients, whose projects and visions have aims in the tens of millions of dollars and whose organizations employ hundreds of staff, the cost of not implementing the plan successfully is quite high.